nicc777/learning-kubernetes-basics/README.md

 (venv) $ git checkout scenario-100001
 ```

-Once you have done that, open the `scenario` [README](scenario/README.md)
+Once you have done that, open the `scenario` [README](scenario/README.md) in another browser tab.
+You can also use the Visual Studio Code extension called `Markdown All in One` to open a preview in a tab.

-# 6. Handy Tips

-__Tip #1__: You can checkout the relevant `scenario` branch on GitHub and read the README.md there, while working on the relevant `app-src` version in your repo.

-__Tip #2__: If you want to experiment, you can always fork the repo and then in your own fork create experimental branches where you can then change code and configuration to see what happens.